philips-labs/terraform-aws-github-runner/README.md

 ### Idle runners

 The module will scale down to zero runners by default.
 By specifying a `idle_config` config, idle runners can be kept active.
 The scale down lambda checks if any of the cron expressions matches the current time with a margin of 5 seconds.
 When there is a match, the number of runners specified in the idle config will be kept active.
-In case multiple cron expressions matches, only the first one is taken into account.
+In case multiple cron expressions match, the first one will be used.
 Below is an idle configuration for keeping runners active from 9:00am to 5:59pm on working days.
 The [cron expression generator by Cronhub](https://crontab.cronhub.io/) is a great resource to set up your idle config.

 By default, the oldest instances are evicted.
 This helps keep your environment up-to-date and reduce problems like running out of disk space or RAM.
 Alternatively, if your older instances have a long-living cache, you can override the `evictionStrategy` to `newest_first` to evict the newest instances first instead.